Global existence of smooth solution to relativistic membrane equation with large data: Introduction

-\begin{remark} We have several remarks on the initial data and the initial energy: \begin{itemize} \item (\emph{Short pulse data}) The above initial data sets are called {\it short pulse} data.
-In order to ensure the hyperbolicity of \eqref{1.1}, the inner product (with respect to Minkowski metric) of the gradient of $\phi$ should be small enough.
-Therefore, compared with Miao-Pei-Yu \cite{Miao-Yu}, we prescribe more power of $\delta$ in \eqref{1.2}, \eqref{1.3} and \eqref{1.3-associated}. \item (\emph{Existence of the initial data satisfying \eqref{1.2}, \eqref{1.3} and \eqref{1.3-associated}}) Due to the presences of the quasilinear terms in RME which depend on the first order derivatives of $\phi$, it is hard to construct the targeted data satisfying the constraints \eqref{1.2}-\eqref{1.3-associated}, by considering a characteristic initial value problem (as in Miao-Pei-Yu \cite{Miao-Yu}).
-Alternatively, we reduce this to solve a finite time existence of smooth solution to some rescaled RME with small Cauchy data in Section \ref{existence of data}. \item (\emph{Geometric/ Physical meaning of the constraint \eqref{1.3-associated}}).
-Similar to Miao-Pei-Yu \cite{Miao-Yu}, the constraint \eqref{1.3-associated} is imposed to ensure that the incoming energy is as small as possible and all the energy will be propagated along the outgoing direction. \item (\emph{Largeness of the initial higher order energy}).
-The initial first order energy should be small to make sure the hyperbolicity of \eqref{1.1}.
-In contrast, the higher order initial energy ($k>1$) could be arbitrary large if we choose $\delta$ small enough.
+\begin{remark} We have several remarks on the initial data and energies: \begin{itemize} \item (\emph{Short pulse data}) The above initial data sets are called {\it short pulse} data and the existence of this kind of Cauchy data is shown in Appendix \ref{existence of data}.
+During the propagation of our data, the hyperbolicity of the RME \eqref{1.1} which is equivalent to $Q:=\eta^{\alpha\beta}\partial_{\alpha}\phi\partial_{\beta}\phi>-1$ holds, since $Q=-L\phi \Lb\phi+|\nablaslash \phi|^2$ and we always have $|\Lb\phi| \lesssim 1$, $|L\phi|\lesssim \delta$, $|\nablaslash\phi|\lesssim \delta^{\frac{3}{4}}$ (refer to Lemma \ref{lemma-apriori-estimate} for these estimates and the relevant notations here are given later in Section \ref{sec-comm-proof}) as \eqref{1.1} evolves. \item (\emph{Geometric/ Physical meaning of the constraint \eqref{1.3-associated}}).
+Similar to Miao-Pei-Yu \cite{Miao-Yu}, the constraint \eqref{1.3-associated} is imposed to ensure that the incoming energy is as small as possible and the total energy will be propagated along the outgoing direction. \item (\emph{Largeness of the initial higher order energy}).
+The initial first order energy should be small to guarantee the hyperbolicity of \eqref{1.1}.
+In contrast, the higher order initial energies ($k>1$) could be arbitrarily large if we choose $\delta$ small enough:

 \end{itemize} \end{remark}